tensorflow/privacy/g3doc/guide/get_started.md

 # Get Started

-This document assumes you are already familiar with differential privacy, and have determined that you would like to implement TF Privacy to achieve differential privacy guarantees in your model(s).
+This document assumes you are already familiar with differential privacy, and have determined that you would like to use TF Privacy to implement differential privacy guarantees in your model(s).
 If you’re not familiar with differential privacy, please review
 [the overview page](https://tensorflow.org/responsible_ai/privacy/guide).
-After installing TF Privacy get started by following these steps:
+After installing TF Privacy, get started by following these steps:

 ## 1. Choose a differentially private version of an existing Optimizer